Navigation auf uzh.ch

 I am Professor of English Literatures and currently serve as Head of the English Department.
 In both my research and teaching, I have a special interest in cultural-historical and discourse-analytical approaches to texts and their surrounding contexts.
 My early academic work focused on the late Victorian period; more recent publications deal with post-9/11 literature and film as well as postcolonial and migrant writing.

 From 2003 to 2014, I was a research associate with memory scholar Aleida Assmann, the chair of English Literature and Literary Theory at the University of Konstanz.
 There, I received my PhD in 2005 for a dissertation on cross-cultural encounters and the anxiety of cultural influence in colonial literature of the nineteenth century.
 In 2014, I was awarded the Habilitation degree for a study on the cultural imaginary of terrorism from the late Victorian period to the present day.
-Another research interest is the global impact of the “War in Terror.”
+Another research interest is the global impact of the “War on Terror.”

 Prior to coming to Zurich, I held acting professorships at the universities of Konstanz, Giessen, and Duesseldorf, and taught as an adjunct lecturer at the universities of Bern and Basel.